Coronavirus digest: China tackles outbreaks with eye on Winter Olympics | DW | 25.10.2021

 Germany's coronavirus infection figures climbed substantially once again on Monday, reaching 110.1 cases per 100,000 of the population.

-Germany on Saturday exactly reached the threshold of 100 cases per 100,000 in the past seven days.
-That milestone was previously used for imposing a strict lockdown, although hospital admission rates are now viewed as a more meaningful indicator.
+Germany on Saturday exactly reached the threshold of 100 cases per 100,000 over the prior seven days.
+That milestone was previously used for imposing strict restrictions, although hospital admission rates are now viewed as a more meaningful indicator.

+There is typically a lag time of several weeks before infection surges are reflected in increased deaths.

 Poland's government has said it will consider tighter pandemic restrictions if average daily cases exceed 7,000.

-Infections are rising rapidly there, in common with much of Central and Eastern Europe where vaccination rates are lower than in the rest of the continent.
+Infections are rising rapidly there, in line with much of eastern Europe where vaccination rates are lower than on the rest of the continent.

 "If, at the end of October, we are at an average level of over 7,000 cases per day, we will have to consider taking some more restrictive steps," Health Minister Adam Niedzielski was quoted as saying by state-run news agency PAP.
 "Decisions will be made at the beginning of November."